UH-StudentServices/kurssisivu-backend/README.md

 GET /organizations/{codes}/courses_list.json?semester={semester}&year={year}
 ```

-returns courses of the specified organizations
+returns courses of the specified organizations.

 - _codes_ is a comma separated list of organization codes
-  - if a code is not among the valid organization codes saved in Redis, response is _400 Bad request_
+  - if a code is not among the valid codes saved in Redis, response is _400 Bad request_
 - query parameters _semester_ and _year_ are optional
 - valid values of semester are _autumn, spring_ and _summer_
   - invalid semesters are ignored